thanhtranviet248/Python-Mathematics-for-Machine-Learning-and-Data-Science-Specialization-Coursera/README.md

 This repository is where I upload my programming exercises and graded assigments for the Mathematics for Machine Learning and Data Science Specialization on Coursera.

 The specialization includes 3 smaller courses: Linear Algebra, Calculus and Probability & Statistics.
-Below are the contents and my certifications of each course:
+Below are the contents and my certifications of each course.

 Course 1: Linear Algebra